 Bowl Games and Timeline

-The often erroneously made argument from those against a playoff is that it would destroy the tradition of college football.
+The often erroneously made argument from those against a larger playoff is that it would destroy the tradition of college football.
 By tradition, they mean bowl games.
 The bowls are singular and unique to college football.
-Yet I fail to see how a playoff would destroy them.
-There’s a perfectly easy way for a playoff and the traditional bowl games to live in harmony.
+Yet I fail to see how a larger playoff would destroy them.
+There’s a perfectly easy way for an 8 team playoff and the traditional bowl games to live in harmony.
 And here’s how.

 First we have to look at the college football timeline.
 The season starts around Labor Day and ends the second weekend of December with the Army vs. Navy game.
 Bowl games start the following weekend and go until the second Monday of January with the BCS championship.
 Nothing changes.

 The weekend after the Navy vs. Army game, the playoff begins with 8 playing at 1, 7 playing at 2, 6 playing at 3 and 5 playing at 4.
 That’s a great Saturday of football.
 The following Monday, two days later, let the bowl games begin.
 The semi-final of the playoff would be the last weekend of December, or, if January 1 is a Saturday, on New Years Day.
 That’s only two playoff games.
-You already have several bowl games being played simultaneously that day anyway.
-Nothing new to have lots of games on New Year’s weekend.
+You already have several bowl games and two playoff games being played simultaneously that day anyway.
+Nothing new here.
 Championship game is still the same day, second Monday of January after all bowl games are done.

 Conference tie-ins can still exist.
 The Rose Bowl can still host the Pac-12 and Big Ten.
 They might not get the champions, but some years they actually will, since the champions may not qualify for the playoff.
 The Sugar Bowl can still get the SEC champion or a top SEC team.
 The Orange Bowl can still take the ACC champ and Big East champ or runners up or other top teams from those conferences.
 The bowls would survive and continue to be just as meaningless as before.